andresebr/kumodd/docs/guide/How-to-Install.md

     1. Click "create".
 Next, a dialog "OAuth client" will pop up.
     1. Click OK.
 Next, it will show the list of "Oauth 2.0 client IDs".
     1. Click the down arrow icon at far right of the new ID.
 The ID will download.
-    1. Copy the downloaded ID it to kumodd/config/gdrive.json.
+    1. Copy the downloaded ID it to config/google_api_credentials.json.json.

 2. Obtain __google_drive_account_credentials.json__ (permission to access a specific user's Google Drive account):

     1. Run Kumodd (e.g. kumodd -list all).
 Kumodd will launch a web browser to open a Google login page.
     1. Login to the user's Google Drive account.
 Next, it will request approval.
     1. Click "Approve".
-Next, kumodd stores the Oauth token in config/gdrive.dat.
+Next, kumodd stores the credentials in config/google_drive_account_credentials.json.

     If there is no local browser, or if --nobrowser is used: